 So later in 2018, NASA spent about $23 million (Rs 172.17 crores approx) on a new and improved toilet, which was a specially designed vacuum toilet.
 The new bathrooms also have handholds and footholds so that astronauts don’t drift off in the middle of their business.
 In order to relieve themselves, astronauts can sit or stand and then hold a funnel and hose tightly against their skin so that nothing leaks out.
 To do other things, astronauts lift the toilet lid and sit on the seat — just like here on Earth.
 However, the space toilet begins suctioning as soon as the lid is lifted to prevent things from drifting away — and also to control the stink.
 The toilet seats are much smaller than the ones in your house, in order to make sure there’s a tight fit between the toilet seat and the astronauts’ behinds.

 Do you think it is easy for astronauts to manage sleeping, eating and pooping in space?
 Tell us in the comments below.
+You might also be interested in reading about the famous firsts in space!

 If you liked reading this, then visit The Learning Tree blog to check out more interesting stuff: